Blog · arXiv Analysis · Last reviewed June 25, 2026

 System governance watches the deployed application built on top of the model.
 Entity governance watches the organization: its incentives, risk processes, reporting channels, review structures, and accountability mechanisms.
 Agent governance focuses on delegation and autonomous interaction, including access boundaries, behavior constraints, deployment restrictions, attribution, and communication protocols.
 Cloud governance looks at the infrastructure layer, especially where inference scaling itself becomes a capability driver.
 Societal resilience accepts that some risks may escape technical control and asks how communities recover from disruption.

 The governance lesson is uncomfortable but practical.
 A model card cannot fully certify a downstream system that adds new tools, data, agents, or inference budgets.
+A capability elicitation result depends on the tested configuration.
 A pre-deployment evaluation cannot anticipate every scaffold that third parties may build.
 A release gate that ignores non-model gains can mistake the tested artifact for the deployed one.

 What This Changes